-Theological Studies (Acc)
+Theological Studies (ONLINE)

 The theology department identifies its purpose in terms of Concordia’s statement of purpose, especially the following statements with spiritual focus: